 One of the most famous minimalists on the internet is Courtney Carver.
 She became a minimalist after a diagnosis of Multiple Sclerosis.
 To reduce stress she paid off debt and simplified her entire life, including her closet!

-I know many others who have begun their minimalist journey because of lupus, fibromyalgia, and rheumatoid arthritis.
+I know many others who have chosen a simple minimalist lifestyle because of lupus, fibromyalgia, and rheumatoid arthritis.

 If you have a health problem that makes everyday life harder simplifying what you own and need to move around will significantly improve your life.